 Cast on stitches: Multiple of 4 stitches.

-This pattern creates the characteristic "waffle" texture with its raised and lowered sections, providing both warmth and breathability.
+This pattern creates the characteristic "waffle" texture with its raised and lowered sections, offering both warmth and breathability.